 The success of the Turn Up for STEAM community intervention is largely related to support from our community-building partners, sponsors, artist, and technologist.
 This is an overview of the Turn Up for STEAM event.

 It will include a weekend of Science, Technology, Engineering, the Art, and Math (STEAM) .
 The weekend will include

-• Saturday.
-Mini Code Hackathon—gaming, visual arts, and music composition
+• Mini Code Hackathon—virtual reality, fabrication, engineering design thinking and music composition

 Travel: Turn Up for STEAM is working with local businesses and schools to arrange for transportation.
 If transportation stipend is needed, please send email to firstname.lastname@example.org for consideration.